grea09/color/article/article.md

 ### Healing process

 The healing method is to keep track of reversions in the algorithm by storing the partial plan and the unsatisfiable flaw each time a non deterministic choice fails.
 We note the set of these failed plans $F$.
-As the POP algorithm encounter a final failure this auxiliary algorithm get invoked.
+As the POP algorithm encounters a final failure, this auxiliary algorithm get invoked.
 The aim is to evaluate each backtracking partial plan to choose the best one.

 Therefore we add an order relation for $F$ noted
 $$\prec : p \prec q \iff v(p) < v(q) | \{p, q\} \subset F$$ <!-- FIXME necessary ? -->

 Once the POP algorithm fails completely the soft failing algorithm can be invoked to heal the plan.
-It choose the best plan $b | \forall p \in F, b \prec p$ to heal it.
-If two plans have the same violation degree the algorithm choose one arbitrarily <!-- FIXME better if chosen by order of occurence-->.
+It chooses the best plan $b | \forall p \in F, b \prec p$ to heal it.
+If two plans have the same violation degree, the algorithm chooses one arbitrarily <!-- FIXME better if chosen by order of occurence-->.

 The healing process is similar to how POP works : we apply the healer of the flaw that caused the failure of the partial plan we chosen.
 We empty the set $F$ to allow POP to iterate further since the flaw is resolved.
 The healing process can be done for each unsolved flaws as POP fails repeatedly.
-This ensure some interesting properties.
+This ensures some interesting properties **lesquelles ?**.

+**Donner pseudo code de l'algo**

-# Properties of the algorithms
+# Properties of the algorithms ***SODA POP properties ?*
-After defining the way our algorithms works we will focus on the properties that can be achieve by combining them together.
+After defining the way our algorithms work we will focus on the properties that can be achieved by combining them together.
+**La combinaison de toutes les méthodes proposée donne SODA POP ?
+Le préciser ici (sinon SODA POP n'apparait que dans l'intro et le titre, il faut dire à un moment ce que c'est ! **

 ## Convergence of POP {#convergence}
 As to our knowledge no proof of the convergence of POP has been done we want to explicitly formulate one.

 The classic planning problem is already proven to be decidable without functions in the fluents [@ghallab_automated_2004].
 Therefore we can categorise the termination cases.
 In the case of a solvable problem, POP is proven to be complete.
 This ensures convergence in that case.
 Now for the more complex case of unsolvable problems we need to refer to the way POP works.
 POP algorithm will seek to solve flaws.
 At any time there is a finite number of flaws since the plans have a finite number of steps.
 As POP resolves these flaws it will either continue until resolution or until failure.
 The problem is that POP can encounter loops in the dependancies of actions or in threats resolution.
 These loops can't occur in POP algorithm since a cycle in the ordering constraints instantly causes a failure as the plan isn't consistent anymore.
 This prooves that POP always converges. <!-- FIXME Moar maths ! -->

-## Hyper soundness {#hypersoundeness}
+## **SODA POP Hyper soundness ?** Hyper soundness {#hypersoundeness}
 Now that we proved that regular POP converges we can introduce the next property : hyper soundness.
 An algorithm is said to be hyper sound when it gives a valid solution for all problems including unsolvable ones.
 We note that this property isn't compatible with consistency regarding the original problem but still does regarding the derived problem that includes all fake actions in $A$. <!-- TODO note mathematically an A' and explain with more details -->

 The hyper soundness of our combined algorithm is proven using the convergence of POP and the way the Soft solving behaves.
 As a POP fails it will issue flawed partial plans.
 As we fix the flaws artificially we make sure that this failure won't happen again in the next iteration of POP on the fixed plan.
 As the number of flaws is finite and POP converges, the whole algorithm will converge with all flaws solved therefore issuing a valid plan. <!-- FIXME Moar maths ! -->